metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

 - `attach_metadata` (Attributes) 'attachMetadata' defines additional metadata which is added to the discovered targets.
 It requires Prometheus >= v2.37.0. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--attach_metadata))
+- `body_size_limit` (String) When defined, bodySizeLimit specifies a job level limit on the size of uncompressed response body that will be accepted by Prometheus.
+It requires Prometheus >= v2.28.0.
 - `endpoints` (Attributes List) List of endpoints part of this ServiceMonitor. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--endpoints))
 - `job_label` (String) 'jobLabel' selects the label from the associated Kubernetes 'Service' object which will be used as the 'job' label for all metrics.
 For example if 'jobLabel' is set to 'foo' and the Kubernetes 'Service' object is labeled with 'foo: bar', then Prometheus adds the 'job='bar'' label to all ingested metrics.
 If the value of this field is empty or if the label doesn't exist for the given Service, the 'job' label of the metrics defaults to the name of the associated Kubernetes 'Service'.
 - `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabeling that will be kept in memory.
 0 means no limit.
 It requires Prometheus >= v2.47.0.